 Ultimate Travel Companions

-Sarumbo told us that the two species travel together not because they're necessarily best mates, but because each has a set of adaptations that perfectly complement those of the other.
+One local guide Sarumbo (an expert speaking from many years of first-hand experience) explained, that the two species travel together not because they're necessarily best mates, but because each has a set of adaptations that perfectly complement those of the other.
 Wildebeest, for example, graze predominantly on short grass, their mouths shaped to allow them to grip the juicy shoots.
 Zebra, on the other hand, have long front teeth designed to shear long grass.
 In this way, zebra act as lawnmowers preparing the ground for the wildebeest, and the two are never in competition for food.

-According to Sarumbo (an expert speaking from many years of first-hand experience), wildebeest also travel alongside zebra to make the most of the latter species' superior intelligence.
-Zebra, it seems, have better memories and are able to recall last year's migration routes, remembering hazardous places and areas of safety in equal detail.
+According to Sarumbo, wildebeest also travel alongside zebra to make the most of the latter species' superior intelligence.
+Zebra, it seems, have better memories and can recall last year's migration routes, remembering hazardous places and areas of safety in equal detail.
 This is especially useful when the herds have to cross the mighty Mara and Grumeti Rivers.
 Whereas wildebeest jump blindly and hope for the best, the zebra is better at detecting crocodiles and therefore evading predation.

 Ultimately, the two species are also brought together by shared needs and circumstances.
 Both live in great numbers on East Africa's vast plains, where dramatic wet and dry seasons cause a bounty of grass at sometimes, and a dearth of good grazing at others.
-In order to survive, both the zebra and the wildebeest must migrate to find food.
+To survive, both the zebra and the wildebeest must migrate to find food.
 It is beneficial to travel together, not only for the reasons listed above but because sheer numbers are their greatest defense against the migration's many predators.